 - Laptop with a photo-processing program is also recommended but not necessary.

 Early Bird Discount for all Aperture Workshops!
 Register before July 1, 2017 to receive a 10% discount on the workshop tuition.
 Enter code earlywksp2017 at checkout.
 Currently enrolled students and Aperture Members at the $250 level and above will receive a 10% discount, please contact firstname.lastname@example.org to receive the code.

-Tuition for this five-day workshop is $950 and includes lunch and light refreshments for all days.
+Tuition for this five-day workshop is $950 and includes light refreshments for all days.
 Lunch will not be provided.

 GENERAL TERMS AND CONDITIONS

 Please refer to all information provided regarding individual workshop details and requirements.
 Registration in any workshop will constitute your agreement to the terms and conditions outlined.